sparkswap/broker/broker-cli/README.md

 Once installed, in the correct location, you can edit the file to include your custom configuration.

 Currently, supported custom configuration includes:
-- RPC address of the Kinesis Broker Daemon you are controlling
+- RPC address of the SparkSwap Broker Daemon you are controlling

 You can view default configuration for `kcli` in [`./.kcli.default.js`](./.kcli.default.js).